top of page

 Question: When I installed my bees, there was no queen cage in the box?

-Answer: For NUCS, that's ok, sometime the queens have been introduced to the NUC long before it gets put into the NUC box and shipped or dropped off.
+Answer: For NUCS, that's ok.
+Most of the time the queens have been introduced to the NUC long before it gets put into the NUC box and shipped or dropped off.
 All packages should contain a queen cage with the queen still in it.

 Question: When I installed the bees and then blocked the entrance, there were still many bees outside the box?
 Do I leave them alone?